-PER SHARE TOTAL Public offering price \$ 27.00 \$162,000,000 Underwriting discounts and commissions \$ 1.1475 \$ 6,885,000 Proceeds, before expenses, to the selling stockholders \$ 25.8525 \$155,115,000
+PER SHARE TOTAL

+Public offering price \$ \$

+Underwriting discounts and commissions \$ \$

+Proceeds, before expenses, to the selling stockholders \$ \$

-We refer you to "Underwriting" beginning on page 103 of this prospectus for additional information regarding underwriting compensation.
+^{} We refer you to "Underwriting" beginning on page 103 of this prospectus for additional information regarding underwriting compensation.

-Delivery of the shares of common stock is expected to be made on or about November 25, 2014.
-The selling stockholders have granted the underwriters an option for a period of 30 days to purchase up to 900,000 additional shares of our common stock.
-If the underwriters exercise the option in full, the total underwriting discounts and commissions payable by the selling stockholders will be \$7,917,750, and the total proceeds to the selling stockholders, before expenses, will be \$178,382,250.
+Delivery of the shares of common stock is expected to be made on or about for a period of 30 days to purchase up to 900,000 additional shares of our common stock.
+If the underwriters exercise the option in full, the total underwriting discounts and commissions payable by the selling stockholders will be \$, and the total proceeds to the selling stockholders, before expenses, will be \$.

-Jefferies Baird
+Jefferies Baird Morgan Stanley William Blair